fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Copy-AzureRemoteAppUserDisk.md

 ```

 ### -DestinationCollectionName
-Specifies the name of the destination azure_2 RemoteApp collection.
+Specifies the name of the destination Azure RemoteApp collection.

 ```yaml
 Type: String